MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 5. Check the UFW status to ensure that ports 2222 and 9651 are open and accessible.
 Port 22 should not be open.
 If port 22 is open, you can close it with `sudo ufw delete allow 22`.

     Run: `sudo ufw status numbered`

-### Step 7.1: How to log into your server after Step 7
+### Step 8: How to log into your server after Steps 6 & 7

 1. Please note that from now on, to log into your server, you will have to specify port 2222.
-Use the following command:
+Use the following command when logging in with Cmder:

     Run: `ssh mainuser@{IP} -p 2222`

+    Enter your secure passphrase for your SSH keypair when prompted.

-### Step 8: Configure sudo privileges
+### Step 9: Configure sudo privileges

 1. Open the sudoers file for editing by running the following command: